askmish/sawtooth-simplewallet/README.md

 You can locate the right docker client container name using `docker ps`.

 Sample command usage:

-sawtooth keygen jack <--- This creates the public/private keys, a pre-requisite for all commands following ./simplewallet deposit 100 jack <--- This adds the 100 amount to Jack's state address ./simplewallet withdraw 50 jack <--- Withdraws 50 from Jack's state address ./simplewallet balance jack <--- Displays the balance left in Jack's account
+sawtooth keygen jack #This creates the public/private keys, a pre-requisite for all commands following

+./simplewallet deposit 100 jack #This adds the 100 amount to Jack's state address

+./simplewallet withdraw 50 jack #Withdraws 50 units from Jack's state address

+./simplewallet balance jack #Displays the balance left in Jack's account

 # License
 This example and Hyperledger Sawtooth software are licensed under the [Apache License Version 2.0](LICENSE) software license.